Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Modelling

 Where $I_{\rm pol}$ and $I_{\rm em}$ are the polarized and total intensity of the thermal dust emission.
-The depolarization due to the variation of the magnetic field along the line of sight can lower the polarized intensity and then reduced the net degree of the dust polarization as
+The inclined magnetic field with respect to the line of sight can lower the polarized intensity and then reduce the net degree of the dust polarisation as

 where $\psi$ is the mean angle of inclination of the regular magnetic field to the line of sight.
 If there is no component of the magnetic field on the sight line ($\psi=90^{0}$), the predicted $p(\%)$ is the maximum as $p^{\rm ideal}(\%)$.